OmniLayer/spec/README.md

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/

-# Master Protocol / Mastercoin Termonology
+# Master Protocol / Mastercoin Terminology

-* The term M.A.S.T.E.R. is an ancroynm for "Metadata Archived by Standard Transaction Embedding Records"
+* The term M.A.S.T.E.R. is an acronym for "Metadata Archived by Standard Transaction Embedding Records"
-* The term "Master Protocol" applies to the specication and the clients that impliment its features.
+* The term "Master Protocol" applies to the specification and the clients that implement its features.
 * The term "Mastercoins" applies to the digital tokens that access the features of the Master Protocol clients.

 # Master Protocol Design